arubanetworks/meridian-web-sdk/TESTING.md

 $ npm install ../../meridian-web-sdk/meridian-web-sdk-${VERSION}.tgz
 ```

-- Modify the MEF code to use the new feature
+- Ensure that the "Web SDK" screen in the Editor appears to function correctly
+  still
+  - Map, placemarks, and tag data load
+  - The provided checkboxes still work

+### Demos still work

+- Test that the examples in the `demo` folder still work